jeremyhuiskamp/cockroach-test-drive/client/README.md

 This is the go client that simulates database traffic.

-For convenience, it is compiled while building the docker container.
+It is compiled while building the docker container, but can also be compiled and run locally.

+The code is in `src/client` in order to be able to satisfy `dep`'s requirements for `$GOPATH`.